ichthyosaurus/harbour-minidoro/README.md

 Of course it would be much appreciated as well if you support this project by contributing to translations or code!
 See above how you can contribute 🎕.

+## Anti-AI policy <a id='ai-policy'/>

+AI-generated contributions are forbidden.

+Please be transparent, respect the Free Software community, and adhere to the licenses.
+This is a welcoming place for human creativity and diversity, but AI-generated slop is going against these values.

+Apart from all the ethical, moral, legal, environmental, social, and technical reasons against AI, I also simply don't have any spare time to review AI-generated contributions.

 ## License